dotnet/arcade-services/src/ProductConstructionService/Readme.md

+# Starting the service locally

+To run the Product Construction Service locally, set the `ProductConstructionService.AppHost` as Startup Project, and run with F5

 # Instructions for recreating the Product Construction Service
 Using Azure CLI, run the following lines:
  - `az account set --subscription <subscription name/id>`